The Bad Physics of Ad Astra

 Consider, first, that the rotation of Earth and Neptune are completely different in terms of the time they take, and their distance from each other is constantly changing.
-When they are closest (Illustration 2) their distance is 4.3 billion km (2.7 billion miles), yet when Sol is between them, that distance can stretch to 4.7 billion km (nearly 3 billion miles).
+When Neptune is at perigee to Earth, the distance is 4.3 billion km (2.7 billion miles), yet when Sol is between them, that distance can stretch to 4.7 billion km (nearly 3 billion miles) at apogee.
 To put these distances in perspective, since Neptune was discovered in 1846, only one Neptunian year has passed, not because of the rate of speed at which it orbits, but because of the vast distances involved in its long sweep around the sun.
 Yet according to the graphic and the verbiage, these rays hit Earth.
 That means there must be aim involved, guidance and intent.

 So after a few small semi-believable mini-adventures, Roy gets to the lone space station orbiting around Neptune, where his dear old daddy states he’s been trying to stop the reactions, and has spent the better part of 16 or so years trying to stop some failed antimatter experiment from continuing.
 I guess either turning the vessel AWAY from Earth, or even disconnecting the power from the sparkling appendage on which the antimatter experiment is sparking away in continuous malfunction, never occurred to him.
 Such brilliant minds don’t make such easily correctable mistakes.

 Also, Neptune is a giant planet.
-Nearly 58 Earths could fit into it, so the gravity well must be comparatively incredible, and any medium sized space station orbiting it would have to be going fast enough in its orbit around the planet — or be orbiting at quite a distance — to not get pulled in, yet not only does it seem to be in a geosynchronous orbit, but is close, near the inside of the inner rings, in fact.
+Nearly 58 Earths could fit into it, so the gravity well must be comparatively incredible, and any medium sized space station orbiting it would have to be going fast enough in its orbit around the planet — or be orbiting at quite a distance — to not get pulled in.
+Yet not only does it seem to be in a geosynchronous orbit, but is close, near the inside of the inner rings, in fact.
 Now I will admit I don’t know the numbers, and if I did know the numbers, my dyscalculia determines that I wouldn’t be able to calculate what I am saying, but I bet Neal deGrasse Tyson a bottle of highland scotch that I am correct!
 Daddy’s space station is simply portrayed too damn close to the planet.

 Since Neptune also orbits on it’s own axis, I also want to know what happens when the eruption of energy from the antimatter experiment occurs while the station is on the dark side of the planet.
 Where does the energy go then?
 There are so many stinkers by the end of the show, my nose felt covered with a think layer of rancid feces.